WebCabin/wcDocker/README.md

 - Separated the default theme out of wcDocker.css (now use wcDockerSkeleton.css with Themes/default.css).
 - Added wcDocker.panelTypeInfo() and wcPanel.info() that will retrieve the registration data of a panel.
 - Added wcDocker.panelTypes() to retrieve a list of all registered panel types.
-- New event type wcDocker.EVENT_INIT.
+- New event type wcDocker.EVENT.INIT.
 - Panel width and height can now be retrieved.
 - wcPanel functions initPos, initSize, minSize, and maxSize can now take a string value with a 'px' or '%' suffix.
 - Fixed issue with using normal CSS icons in the context menu.